 The toggle and its resulting decoded output can be seen in the image below:

-The PowerShell code first checks which version of Windows is running on the hosts by reviewing the Processor Architecture variable to make sure it is 64-bit.
-It appeared that the malware that was dropped only supports 64-bit Windows, reinforced by the fact it explicitly references the SysWOW64 directory for PowerShell execution.
+The PowerShell code first checks which version of Windows is running on the hosts by reviewing the Processor Architecture variable to check whether 32-bit or 64-bit.
+This is because the payload didn’t support 64-bit execution, and therefore the script needed to use a 32-bit version of PowerShell to execute the malicious payload.
 The more important component of this script is its calls to a pastebin URL — this reveals the main malicious script that is trying to be pulled down to the host.

 On reviewing the script, copied from the pastebin URL, it was identified to be an Invoke-ReflectivePEInjection function from the well-known PowerSploit tool.
 Interestingly, though, the Portable Executable (PE) file that was embedded in the script was identified as Sodinokibi/REvil ransomware.
 This malware is commonly associated with the threat actor PINCHY SPIDER and its affiliates operating under a ransomware-as-a-service (RaaS) model.
 Read more about PINCHY SPIDER and other ransomware adversaries in this blog, “Double Trouble: Ransomware with Data Leak Extortion, Part 1.”